$2$-representation infinite algebras from non-abelian subgroups of $\operatorname{SL}_3$. Part II: Central extensions and exceptionals: Introduction

 \section{Introduction}

 This article is a continuation of the investigation of $3$-preprojective structures on skewed polynomial rings $\mathbb{C}[x_1, x_2, x_3] \ast G$, where $G \leq \SL_3(\mathbb{C})$ is a (non-trivial) finite subgroup.
 This was initiated in \cite{DramburgGasanova} for abelian subgroups, and continued in \cite{DramburgGasanova3} for imprimitive subgroups.
 In this article, we consider the remaining finite subgroups of $\SL_3(\Bbbk)$ and determine whether $\mathbb{C}[x_1, x_2, x_3] \ast G$ admits a $3$-preprojective structure.
+These structures arise from grading the McKay quiver of $G$ and are called \emph{cuts}.
 We are interested in this setup due to its significance to higher Auslander-Reiten theory and the McKay correspondence.

 The finite subgroups of $\SL_3(\Bbbk)$ are classified according to types (A) to (L) \cite{YauYu}.
-In \cite{DramburgGasanova}, we classified the abelian subgroups $G \leq \SL_3(\Bbbk)$ for which $R \ast G$ is $3$-preprojective.
+In \cite{DramburgGasanova}, we classified the abelian subgroups $G \leq \SL_3(\Bbbk)$ for which $R \ast G$ admits a $3$-preprojective cut.
 In terms of the classification of subgroups of $\SL_3(\Bbbk)$, the abelian groups form the type (A).
 The types (C) and (D) were dealt with in the companion to this article \cite{DramburgGasanova3}.
 Thus, the remaining types are (B) and (E) to (L).
 They are the subject of this article.

 To understand why we grouped the types (B) and (E) to (L) together, we first briefly recall the classification of finite subgroups of $\SL_3(\Bbbk)$.
 More details are provided in \Cref{SSec: Finite sub of SL3}.
 Let $G \leq \SL_3(\Bbbk)$ be finite, and consider its natural representation on $V = \Bbbk^3$.
 If $V$ decomposes into $3$ irreducible representations, then $G$ is abelian, which gives rise to type (A).
 If $V$ decomposes, but one of the irreducible summands has dimension $2$, then this summand is itself a faithful representation of $G$, so we obtain $G$ as a finite subgroup of $\GL_2(\Bbbk)$, embedded into $\SL_3(\Bbbk)$ in the obvious way.
 This is called type (B).
 Next, we consider the case when $V$ is irreducible.
 To further distinguish cases, we ask whether $V$ is primitive or imprimitive.
 In the imprimitive case, the stabilizer of a block in $V$ can be trivial or $C_2$, giving rise to types (C) and (D) respectively.
 Finally, if $V$ is primitive, there are finitely many possibilities for $G$, giving rise to the exceptional subgroups of $\SL_3(\Bbbk)$.
 These are given the types (E) to (L).